ChrstphrHll/npc_gen/students/Hanna Estelar.md

   int: 11
   str: 16
   wis: 11
-track: Diplomacy
-trait: Despite my noble birth, I do not place myself above other folk.
-We all have the same blood.
-trait1: Responsive
-trait2: Unrestrained
 year: 3
+guild: Alderden
+partyID: 24
 ---
 # Hanna Estelar
 ---
 ### Description
 - 3rd year Human Bard in Alderden
-- curly strawberry blond hair that's put back in a short pony tail, Amber eyes, and Dark Tan skin
+- curly strawberry blond hair that's put back in a short pony tail, Green eyes, and Dark Tan skin
 - Is Responsive and Unrestrained, and has Independence as their ideal

 ### Organizations